Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 Everyone Responds to Medical Cannabis Differently

 As medicine evolves, cannabis continues to show promise in the treatment of an expanding list of conditions in a wider variety of patients.
-Every human being is different, but so are the nuances in their pathophysiology of disease, even if two patients present with the same condition.
+Every human being is different, but so are the nuances in the pathophysiology of the disease, even if two patients present with the same condition.

 This can make predicting the effects of a strain or cannabis product difficult, as it cannot simply be extrapolated to represent the entire population.
 To combat this challenge, researchers are attempting to determine an optimal cannabinoid therapy by looking for the expression of certain genes that we know affect the way cannabis works in the body.